Influenza vaccineVaccine - influenza; Immunization - influenza; Flu shot; Flu vaccine

-The flu is a contagious respiratory disease caused by an influenza virus.
-Thousands of people in the U.S. die each year from the flu or its complications.
-Most of those who die are the elderly, young children, or people with weakened immune system.
+The flu is a respiratory disease that spreads easily.
+It iscaused by an influenza virus.
+Thousands of people in the U.S. die each year of the flu or its complications.
+Most of those who die are the elderly, young children, or people with a weakened immune system.

-- The flu shot contains killed (inactive) viruses, so you cannot get the flu from this type of vaccine.
-However, some people do get a low-grade fever for a day or two after the shot.
+- The flu shot contains killed (inactive) viruses.
+So you cannot get the flu from this type of vaccine.
+Some people do get a low-grade fever for a day or two after the shot.
 The flu shot is approved for people age 6 months and older.

-- There is also a high-dose version of the flu shot approved for people 65 and older.
-However, it is not known if the higher dose vaccine is better at protecting from the flu.
+- A high-dose version of the flu shot can be given to people 65 and older.
+At this time it is not known if the higher dose vaccine is better than the regular vaccine at protecting from the flu.

-- A nasal spray flu vaccine called FluMist uses a live, weakened virus instead of a dead one.
-It is approved for healthy people aged 2 to 49 who are not pregnant.
-It should not be used in those who have asthma or children under age 5 who have repeated wheezing episodes.
+- It should not be used in those who have asthma or children under age 5 who have repeated wheezing episodes.

-The Centers for Disease Control and Prevention (CDC) recommend that everyone 6 months and older should receive the flu vaccine.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone, 6 months and older, should receive the flu vaccine.
 Some people are more likely to get the flu or to have a severe infection if they catch it.
-People at risk for more serious flu infections should always get a flu vaccine every year.
-The CDC recommends extra efforts to vaccinate the following people:
+People at risk of more serious flu infections should always get a flu vaccine every year.
+The CDC recommends making an extra effort to vaccinate:

 - Pregnant women or women who will be pregnant during the flu season

-- Children younger than 5 years and especially those under 2 years (but 6 months or older)
+- Children 6 months to 5 years of age, especially those under 2 years of age

 - Household contacts and caregivers of children under the age of 6 months, including breastfeeding women

-- Health care workers or those who live with a health care worker
+- Health care workers and those who live with health care workers

 - People who have chronic lung or heart disease